QUESTIONNAIRE 2, DISTRIBUTED TO

 7/ Excerpts from Auschwitz, cut by interviews with students.

-8/ To deepen our knowledge, it’s rather good.
+8/ To deepen our knowledge is rather good.

-1/ A "quick death".
-An extermination center where millions of dead were killed for no precise reason.
+1/ A "hasty" death site.
+An extermination center where millions of dead were killed for no specific reason.

-2/ Auschwitz is located in Poland, I believe.
+2/ Auschwitz is located in Poland, I think.

 3/ The extermination and concentration camps are internment camps.
 Even if in these concentration camps, there is no mass extermination.
-Whether one is in a concentration camp or an extermination camp, it’s still the prison.
+Whether one is in a concentration camp or an extermination camp, it’s still a penal colony.

 5/ The duty of remembrance is to perpetuate the learning to new generations of what happened during the Second World War and therefore of the Nazi genocide.